sarah1893/notes/docs/notes/python-c-extensions.rst

     >>> bar.gcd(3, 7)
     1

-Run a Python command from C
+Run a Python Command from C
 ----------------------------

 .. code-block:: c